HAIR CARE PRODUCTS (NON-COLORING)

 7173

-Chemicals and contaminants associated with cancer can be found in food and a lot of other common products.
-Still, no group of consumer products is susceptible to less government direction than cosmetics and other personal care products, including Interrupt Texturizing Clay.
-Though most of the contaminants and chemicals in cosmetics likely present minimal risk, being exposed to a few is associated with significant health concerns, including cancer.
+Chemicals and contaminants associated with cancer are found in food, water, and lots of other everyday items.
+Yet, no classification of consumer items is accountable to less government inspection than cosmetics, including Interrupt Texturizing Clay.
+Though most of the chemicals in cosmetics and personal care products most likely present very little risk, subjection to a few is associated with substantial health issues, including cancer.